 There have been more than a dozen stage adaptations of Jane Austen’s “Pride and Prejudice,” and none of them has ever approached the popularity of the book.
+This sweeping story of romance in early 19th century has so much to tell that it’s nearly impossible to get it all onto the stage in any way that matches the grace of Austen’s classic novel.
 Transforming all the wonderfully expressive, internal thoughts of the characters into something dramatic on stage represents a formidable challenge.